Aloinopsis luckhoffii

-Aloinopsis luckhoffii is a species of succulent plant in the genus Aloinopsis native to South Africa.
+Aloinopsis luckhoffii is a species of flowering plant in the genus Aloinopsis.
+It is a succulent subshrub native to the western Cape Provinces of South Africa, where it grows in deserts or dry shrublands.
 Like other Aloinopsis it grows in a rosette of leaves close to the ground.
 It has angular leaves that are covered by small, white tooth-like protrusions.